 (Items in this catalog may be purchased by credit card, check or money order.)

 Obtaining a French Owner's Guide

-French Owner's Guides can be obtained from your authorized dealer or by writing to:
+French Owner's Guides can be obtained from your authorized dealer or by contacting Helm, Incorporated using the contact information listed previously in this section.